soumy5/demo/README.md

 # demo
-this is my demo project
+this is my demo project.
 author- soumyashree pati